 We love it when you know what you want!
 For example, during a recent kitchen renovation the owners had an image of what they were looking for:

 The team at RRCH knew they could achieve a similar look with slightly different finishes to better accommodate our client’s budget.
 So when all was said and done the client was still happy and so was their wallet!

 What the client got:

 We do our best to point out areas where you will be able to get the most bang for your buck.
 That includes explaining the differences between material costs and their values as well as explaining if energy efficiency measures make sense or not based on recouped cost over time.
-Additionally, Robinson Renovation and Custom Homes has established a network of providers from which they source materials and products.
-We use several local vendors and trusted sources, which translates into added home value with additional cost savings for you.
+Additionally, Robinson Renovation and Custom Homes have established a network of providers from which they source materials and products.
+We use several local vendors and trusted sources, which translates into an added home value with additional cost savings for you.